-- World Showcase opens later than the rest of Epcot, and it takes crowds awhile to migrate from Future World to that part of the park.
+- World Showcase usually opens later than the rest of Epcot, and it takes crowds a while to migrate from Future World to that part of the park.

 - Test Track has a single rider line.
 If you do not mind having each member of your party ride in a separate ride vehicle, this can save you time without using FastPass+.

 Epcot FastPass+ Kiosks

 Epcot's FastPass+ kiosks are located throughout the park, including:

 - At the MyMagic+ Service Center in Future World between Spaceship Earth and Innoventions East

 - At the International Gateway entrance to the park